alejandralevy/dummy-token-ui/README.md

 ---

-Feel free to fork or adapt this for your own Web3 projects 💻✨
+Feel free to reach me in case of any issues or doubts to: alelevy15@gmail.com 💻✨